 Every condominium community can set their own rules.
 Typically, the unit owner has the right to:

-- Hold exclusive ownership and possession of their unit
+- Hold exclusive ownership and possession of their unit.

-- Rent or lease the individual unit
+- Rent or lease the unit.

-- Bring issues to the attention of the association
+- Bring issues to the attention of the association.

-- Receive notice of changes made to any condo rules or regulations
+- Receive notice of changes made to any condo rules or regulations.

 - Pay your share of condominium expenses.